tsaridas/stremio-docker/README.md

 1) If you exposed the ports 8080, 11470 for HTTP just point your streaming server (http://{LAN IP}:8080/) in settings to the lan ip address and set the server to be http://{LAN IP}:11470/ and enjoy.
 Make sure you set NO_CORS=1 with this option.

-This is the easy option since there is no need to setup and dns or have an external ip.
+This is the easy option since there is **no need to setup and dns or have an external ip**.
 Do not set the IPADDRESS env variable if you just want HTTP.
 You do not need to expose port 12470 with this option but you will only be able to use the webplayer with HTTP.

 -----